 If you feel there is a gap between the current investment property you own and your objectives, give us a call at 206-686-2211 or email us at email@example.com to schedule an informal, complimentary consultation to discuss your investment property and how we can help.
-Consultations can be done over the phone or at our office located in Mercer Island, WA.
+Consultations can be done over the phone or at our office located in Seattle, WA.

 Here’s to a prosperous, strategic, and successful 2022!